Dark Lunacy: From the beginnings (1997) to Devoid (2000)

 The band formed in early 1997, when singer Mike and guitarist Enomys first met.
-Their first self-produced EP, Silent Storm (1998), achieved a remarkable approval.
-The lineup was completed by Baijkal (drums) and Harpad (bass) and in the spring of 1999, the band released a demo tape titled Serenity, consisting of four tracks in which the support of a real string quartet marked the future sound of Dark Lunacy.
-In 2000, the band signed for Fuel Records, which released the band first official album called Devoid, in November 2000.
-The band had an impressive critical acclaim and, thanks to the singles "Dolls" and "Forlorn", Dark Lunacy entered the playlists of many radios and venues which aired metal music.
-In March 2001, the band started its first Italian tour which ended on 12 May at Rolling Stone in Milan.
+Their first self-produced EP, Silent Storm (1998), was well received.
+Baijkal (drums) and Harpad (bass) completed the lineup.
+In the spring of 1999, the band released the four-track demo tape Serenity, in which the support of a real string quartet marked the future sound of Dark Lunacy.
+In 2000, the band signed to Fuel Records, which released the band first official album, Devoid, in November 2000.
+The band was critically acclaimed.
+Thanks to the singles "Dolls" and "Forlorn", Dark Lunacy entered the playlists of many radios and venues that aired metal music.
+In March 2001, the band started its first Italian tour, which ended on 12 May at Rolling Stone in Milan.

 Forget Me Not (2002–2005)

-After a split-album with death metal band Infernal Poetry and a tour with Sadist and Deformachine in 2002, in June 2003, Dark Lunacy released its second album, entitled Forget Me Not, which featured melodic parts guided by a more evident string quartet, and a much more aggressive sound than in the past, thanks to the work done by Imer and Baijkal.
+After a split album with death metal band Infernal Poetry and a tour with Sadist and Deformachine in 2002, in June 2003, Dark Lunacy released its second album, Forget Me Not, which featured melodic parts guided by a more evident string quartet, and a more aggressive sound than in the past, thanks to the work of Imer and Baijkal.
 At the CD presentation at Transilvania in Milan, on 19 June 2003, followed a special broadcasting of the concert and interviews on RockTV.